 Top / Featured Image: A single frame from One Flew Over The Cuckoo’s Nest from Wikimedia Commons.
 My re-use is suspect, but for the sake of the wording of the rights, I am engaging in some critical commentary of the film.

 Critically, it’s awesome.
 The film.

 The post "Networked Narratives Open Course?
-Nurse Ratched Sez “CogDog, Time for Your Medicine”" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (https://cogdogblog.com/2016/12/time-for-your-medicine/) on December 5, 2016.
+Nurse Ratched Sez “CogDog, Time for Your Medicine”" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2016/12/time-for-your-medicine/) on December 5, 2016.